CityOfZion/neo-dev-portal/tutorials/2023-07-05-neo3-boa-writing-a-fungible-token-contract-using-python/index.md

 ## 7. NEP-17 Methods

-Since Neo's first supported languages were C#, VB.Net, F#, Java, and Kotlin, the naming convention of the Neo standards methods is not snake_case.
-However, Neo3-boa allows you to use snake_case methods as long as you add the `name` parameter to the `public` decorator when necessary.
-You'll also need to add the `safe=True` parameter on read-only methods to indicate that the method won't change the contract storage and can be safely called by other contracts.

 The NEP-17 standard defines 5 mandatory methods that a token contract must implement:

 ### symbol

 Returns the token symbol.
 In this example, we will return the string `COIN`.
-Since the string `symbol` is the same on snake_case and camelCase, we don't need to add the `name` parameter.

 ```python
 # update coin.py adding the following code: